dart-archive/www.dartlang.org/src/site/articles/dart-web-components/spec.markdown

 be appended as siblings of this placeholder.

 The Web UI compiler uses a shallow clone of the original template node as the invisible placeholder.
-For example, this is how the tree looks like when the condition is false in our example above:
+For example, this is how the tree looks when the condition is false in our example above:

 {% highlight html %}